darkxeno/local-k8s/README.md

 terraform init

-# to see all the resources that are going to be created
+# to see all the cluster resources that are going to be created
-terraform plan
+terraform plan -target=module.kubernetes-cluster

-# to perform the changes show on the previous command
+# to perform the changes show on the previous command:
+# first we create the k8s cluster to get the provider needed credentials
+terraform apply -target=module.kubernetes-cluster

+# now we execute the rest of the modules
 terraform apply
 ```